chamod-gamage/EMS/README.md

 Download UserGuide.pdf to the same location

-Open the .jar file to run the EMS
+Open the .jar file to run the EMS (double-click)